 top of page

-Is Toasting a Form of Idolatry?
-What Every Believer of God in Christ Jesus Should Know About This Ancient Practice
+What Every Believer of God in Christ Jesus Should Know About Toasting

 See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world rather than on Christ. - Colossians 2:8

-With careful and responisble research, you will not only learn that most of these practices are rooted in superstition but they also originated from the evil practices of devil worship, witchcraft, and Paganism; All of which are against God's Holy Word and instruction to us in Christ Jesus.
+With careful and responsible research, you will not only learn that most of these practices are rooted in superstition, but they also originated from the evil practices of devil worship, witchcraft, and Paganism; All of which are against God's Holy Word and instruction to us in Christ Jesus.

 Later on in the evening, I thought about it: When we "make a toast" to someone, who are we addressing?
 Why do we "clink" the glasses?